dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

 You can use the sequential and annual sample counts together to collect samples from a number of sequential periods over a number of past years.
-When you do this, samples will be collected in prior years during the period at the same time of year as the predicted value period, and also in previous years both before and after the same time of year, as determined by the *Sequential sample count* number.
+When you do this, samples will be collected in previous years during the period at the same time of year as the predicted value period, and also in previous years both before and after the same time of year, as determined by the *Sequential sample count* number.